OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 - Work on WP5: HPC for combinatorics

 ### Communication strategy

-The outcome of the three trainees' work will be an improvement of the communcation of ODK towards outside the consortium.
+- The outcome of the three trainees' work will be an improvement of the communcation of ODK towards outside the consortium.
 Will be impacted: the website, KPIs (mostly success stories for which media is required).
 The first visible action to the consortium were polls sent our to participants: a [poll for thematics](https://pluquetelisabeth.typeform.com/to/uTnjIQ) and a [poll about the website and project](https://pluquetelisabeth.typeform.com/to/lzujKT) in general.
 The first answers are currently being looked into.

+- UPSUD paid for the services of a professional videographer who will lead and film interviews of key OpenDreamKit actors at the XFEL. these interviews will hopefully allow the addition of great communication and dissemiantion content on the website.

 --
 ## Workshops and dissemination activities